Roofing Contractor Scams- Here are the Signs!

 5 Tips for Dealing with a Roofing Contractor

-Never sign a contract with blanks.
-Get everything in writing: Cost, scope of work, time frame, guarantees, payment schedule and other expectations.
+4 Never sign a contract with blanks.
+Get everything in writing: Cost, the scope of work, time frame, guarantees, payment schedule, and other expectations.
 And, read every contract carefully, paying particular attention to any “assignment of benefits” language.